Changissnz/selfinterest/README.md

 the indiscriminate wrath and luck of occurrences from the axioms of natural law.
-When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economic perspective, in judgments of as-is (the first impression in understanding).
+When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economic perspective, in judgments of as-is (the first impression for understanding).
 The moral perspective relies on the passions to deliver denunciation, and the forces of passions seek for the probability to win over the imperfect logic of the economic perspective.
 In historical terms, virtually all major revolutions, especially those spurred by industrial and/or ideological leanings,